 “Rest days are very important because they allow the body to fully recover,” says CJ Hammond, XPS certified personal trainer.
 “You don’t want to work out muscle groups when they are exhausted because it can lead to injury.
 Exhausted muscles can minimize the amount of results the body could yield.
 Our body is the most important machine, [and] it can adapt to stress and thrive in that same environment which will lead to the physical changes we're looking for.
 Rest is important because you need to replenish the energy system and detoxify the oxidation the body is going through during strength training.”

 More specifically, your muscle tissues are experiencing micro tears when you train, and resting gives them the chance they need to rebuild and get stronger, explains Jonathan Roussel, certified personal trainer.
 “When working out, you're putting your muscles through micro-traumas (tears in your muscle tissue) which cause soreness.
-You need to allow them time to recover, especially if you're looking for muscle growth,” he says.
-“By properly resting, you allow fibroblast cells to properly repair your muscles, resulting in a stronger and bigger muscle mass.”
+You need to allow them time to recover,” he says.

 Plus, Roussel says, your body could use the mental break, too, so you can come back motivated for the next day.
 “A mental break is essential in avoiding any fitness burnout,” he says.